 The USFWS manages the Stillwater National Wildlife Refuge Complex as part of the National Wildlife Refuge Complex.
-The Stillwater National Wildlife Refuge Complex includes the Stillwater National Wildlife Refuge, and the Anaho Island National Wildlife Refuge.
+The Stillwater National Wildlife Refuge Complex includes the Stillwater National Wildlife Refuge, the Fallon National Wildlife Refuge, and the Anaho Island National Wildlife Refuge.
 B-20 is north of the Stillwater National Wildlife Refuge and the Fallon National Wildlife Refuge.
 The USFWS's mission for refuges is to ensure that fish, wildlife, and plant resources endure and that their needs are prioritized first within the refuges.
 The Stillwater National Wildlife Refuge Complex, as described in Public Law 101-618 section 206(b)(2), maintains and restores natural biological diversity within the refuge; provides for the conservation and management of fish and wildlife and their habitats within the refuge; fulfills the international treaty obligations of the United States with respect to fish and wildlife; and provides opportunities for scientific research, environmental education, and fish- and wildlife-oriented recreation (U.S. Fish and Wildlife Service, 2002a).

-The Fallon National Wildlife Refuge is south of B-20, within the Carson Sink.
-The refuge is an open patch of high desert, with limited public access and limited surface water.
+The Fallon National Wildlife Refuge is southwest of B-20, within the Carson Sink.
 It is the most remote and has the lowest elevation of any of the refuges within the Stillwater National Wildlife Refuge Complex.
-The USFWS does not currently manage this refuge for any specific wildlife or plant species, but instead from a desert ecosystem approach.
 The only access to the refuge is from a primitive road south of the refuge.
 The USFWS' mission for the Fallon National Wildlife Refuge is to provide high-quality springtime habitat for waterfowl and other wetland birds and a year-round sanctuary wetlands habitat.
 A secondary mission is to provide opportunities for wildlife-dependent recreation during the springtime season.
 Opportunities for waterfowl hunting are provided on Fallon National Wildlife Refuge when sufficient wetland habitat is available during the hunting season; other uses, including outdoor education and interpretation, wildlife observation, and wildlife photography would be facilitated (U.S. Fish and Wildlife Service, 2002b).